BND Hamburger Icon

 2. Have an agenda.

 Prepare and disseminate a copy of your agenda well in advance of the meeting so everyone is on the same page.
+Sending an email will do whether your team is fully remote or you all share a small coworking space.
 Ideally, attendees should spend time reviewing the agenda before the meeting starts.

 3. Appoint a leader.